-Horror is a major part of Inside, but so is mystery.
-As you run further into its world the puzzles become more complex and confusing; why are there re-animated corpses, and how can you use them to progress?
+Horror is a major part of Inside but so is mystery.
+As you run further into its world the puzzles become more complex and confusing – why are there re-animated corpses, and how can you use them to progress?
 It’s a superb marriage of mechanics and plot.
 Inside also has one of the most debated and intriguing final acts of any videogame, and it’s absolutely worth seeking out for yourself.

 Want more?
 Here's our Inside review.

-So far our list has explored games that are heavily based on systems and mechanics, but as we know gaming - the indie sector especially - is much more than traditional challenges.
-Enter Firewatch; a recreation of Wyoming's Shoshone national park and the year 1989.
+So far our list has explored games that are heavily based on systems and mechanics, but as we know gaming – the indie sector especially – is much more than traditional challenges.
+Enter Firewatch: a recreation of Wyoming's Shoshone national park and the year 1989.
 You play a park ranger, and it’s up to you to… well… walk the grounds.

 That slow-paced career gives your character time to think, and so unfolds Firewatch’s story.
-It’s a human tale; one that may not have any cosmic significance, but one that talks to the heart.
-It’s primarily told through the interactions of your protagonist and a colleague over two-way radio, which - while being something every action-game hero does for mission sit-reps - takes on a new sense of gravity here.
+It’s a human tale, one that may not have any cosmic significance, but one that talks to the heart.
+It’s primarily told through the interactions of your protagonist and a colleague over two-way radio, which – while being something every action-game hero does for mission sit-reps – takes on a new sense of gravity here.
 Your colleague’s voice is the only thing keeping you from complete isolation.

 Want more?
 Here’s our Firewatch review

-Oxenfree is pretty good at everything it does, but truly excels in one area: conversation.
+Oxenfree is pretty good at everything it does, but it truly excels in one area: conversation.
 This beautiful little indie has the most natural speech system in games; well-written chatter that flows between friends and never awkwardly pauses while you choose a dialogue option.
-Instead you’re offered a few choices that, when selected, player character Alex will slip into the conversation.
+Instead, you’re offered a few choices that, when selected, player character Alex will slip into the conversation.
 Abstain from choosing and she’ll simply stay silent, allowing her buddies to continue and drive the story forward themselves.

 And what a story it is.
 A sort of X-Files with teenagers, it sees a typical ‘cabin in the woods’ horror adventure expand into something with significantly more merit.
 Puzzles, exploration, and character development drives this gem, and the multiple endings will have you re-playing to experiment with the core friendships at the heart of Oxenfree.